Dealing with rent arrears in private tenancies

 If you get benefits, ask your landlord if they’ll let you pay using ‘third party deductions’ - these are regular payments that come out of benefits like Income Support, Income-based Jobseeker’s Allowance (JSA) and Universal Credit.

 You should talk to a specialist adviser at Citizens Advice if you’re thinking about using third party deductions.
 It can take a long time to pay off a debt this way and your landlord might want the money sooner.

 You can read more about paying bills using your benefits on GOV.UK.

-If you’re struggling to pay bills it’s a good idea to check if you can get any benefits.
-Use our benefits checker tool to see what you can get.
+If you’re struggling to pay bills it’s a good idea to check what benefits you can get.

 If you’re threatened with eviction

 Talk to a specialist adviser at Citizens Advice if you're being evicted for not paying rent.